ELF Eligibility Requirements

 - is a citizen or legal permanent resident of the United States or Canada and resides in the United States or Canada

-- is enrolled in an accredited U.S. or Canada postsecondary institution
+- is accepted in an accredited U.S. or Canadaian postsecondary institution

-- is a high school graduate or equivalent
+- has a high school diploma or equivalent

 - meets the minimum credit score of 625